FridayOrtiz/timebase/paper/paper.md

 ### NTP Public Pool

-As outlined above, synchronized time utilizing NTP is depended upon by numerous services and security mechanisms within typical network architectures.
+Synchronized time utilizing NTP is depended upon by numerous services and security mechanisms within typical network architectures.
 To support this need for accurate time, public time sources are provided by the NTP pool project[10].
-Servers are allocated in DNS round robin allocations where each client requesting a forward lookup of the following:
+Servers are allocated by DNS round robin, where each client requests a forward lookup of one of the following:

 - 0.pool.ntp.org
 - 1.pool.ntp.org